Omkar-Sonawane-23/Techbro/README.md

 - With **Next.js**, the application benefits from **server-side rendering** (SSR) for better performance and SEO optimization.
 - **Role-Based Access Control (RBAC)** is implemented to enhance security, ensuring that users have appropriate permissions based on their role.
 - **Vercel** was chosen for seamless deployment, enabling fast and efficient continuous integration.

----

-Thank you for considering **TechBro's PCCOE Inventory and Event Management System**!
-We believe this platform can revolutionize event and inventory management at PCCOE.